US stocks cling to modest gains and end the week higher

 Democrats control both the House and Senate, and the Senate can pass budget-related items without needing the 60-vote threshold, so it's likely a good number of Biden's items will make it into the final version.

-Electronics maker HP fell 8.2% for the biggest decline in the S&P 500 after the company issued a weak full-year forecast to investors.
+Salesforce.com rose 5.4%, the biggest gain in the S&P 500, after reporting solid results for its latest quarter.
+Meanwhile, electronics maker HP fell 8.9% for the biggest decline in the S&P 500 after the company issued a weak full-year forecast to investors.